rahul-shm/Instagram-User-Analytics/README.md

 ## Repository Structure
 This repository is organized into the following files:
 - **Report**: Contains the final presentation/report summarizing the insights and findings.
+- **Commands for creating Database**: Contains the commands for creating Database.

 ---